HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   sql_file="responsive_images.sql"
 ) }}

-Around 34% of the websites use the srcset attribute, which is a great way to integrate responsive images.
-The picture tag works great too and is already found on 7% of the websites.
+Around 34% of the websites use the `srcset` attribute, which is a great way to integrate responsive images.
+The `<picture>` element works great too and is already found on 7% of the websites.
 Being optimistic, we could focus on the fact that responsive images are gaining ground each year, even if it's not used on a majority of websites.
 However, responsive design has been around for quite some time and this should be more widely spread.

 ##### Lazy-loading